TimvanScherpenzeel/binpacker/README.md

     Output takes the desired filename in optionally a desired existing directory (is not created for you)

-## Licence
+## License

-`binpacker` is released under the [MIT licence](https://raw.githubusercontent.com/TimvanScherpenzeel/binpacker/master/LICENSE).
+`binpacker` is released under the [MIT license](https://raw.githubusercontent.com/TimvanScherpenzeel/binpacker/master/LICENSE).